-- your personal information is protected from unauthorised access, loss, misuse, inappropriate disclosure, interference, and modification - staff only access the information that they need to do their job - · hard copy files are stored securely - electronic data is stored on a secure network and complies with the 2023-2030 Australian Cyber Security Strategy - we take reasonable steps to destroy or permanently de-identify personal information when it is no longer required, unless this is prevented by law - hard copy files that contain personal information are kept secure with restricted access.
+- your personal information is protected from unauthorised access, loss, misuse, inappropriate disclosure, interference, and modification - staff only access information they need to do their job - hard copy files are stored securely - electronic data is stored on a secure network and complies with the 2023-2030 Australian Cyber Security Strategy - we take reasonable steps to destroy or permanently de-identify personal information when it is no longer required, unless this is prevented by law - hard copy files containing personal information are kept secure with restricted access.
 Sometimes our staff might need to take a hard copy file with them in order to deliver services or supports.
 In these instances, our staff always take all reasonable measures to ensure the security of these files.

 We use industry recognised security safeguards on our websites, networks and servers.
-We use firewalls and password protection on our IT systems and electronic devices, with access by authorised staff only.
-Our data management systems and procedures ensure that management of personal information is consistent with this policy.
+We implement technical and organisational safeguards including multi-factor authentication (MFA), role-based access controls, endpoint protection, and regular staff training to ensure data security.
+Our data management systems and procedures ensure management of personal information is consistent with this policy.

 Unfortunately, the internet is not always a secure environment.
-We take all reasonable precautions to ensure personal information is kept secure, but we cannot guarantee that unauthorised access to your personal information will not occur.
+We take all reasonable precautions to ensure personal information is kept secure, but we cannot guarantee unauthorised access to your personal information will not occur.